-- Must have a cell phone and a camera capable of sending photographs to the MMRT staff from the scene
+- Must have a cell phone and a camera capable of sending photographs to MMR staff from the scene

 - Must be at least 18 years of age.
 Must have proof of an up-to-date tetanus vaccination.

-At this time, the Center’s Marine Mammal Rescue Team is fully staffed.
+At this time, the Center’s Marine Mammal Rescue volunteer team is fully staffed.

 If you are interested in volunteering, please complete our MMR volunteer application; we will keep it on file and contact you when we have openings.